PROPERTY IN BULGARIA - F.A.Q.

 - Is it possible to buy without coming to Bulgaria?

 Yes, this is possible, but not always so straight forward.
-You will have to get documents signed and stamped in the UK.
+You will have to get documents signed and stamped from abroad.
 It is often easier and quicker to come to Bulgaria for a couple of days and sort everything out here.
 Plus, you will be able to see the property.
+During the pandemic, though, travelling options are limited and we will be able to advise how best to organize the procedure depending on the current anti-epidemic measures.

 - Will we get ownership documents for the property?

-Yes, you will have title deeds in your name, or if you are buying through a company, your company name.
+Yes, you will have title deeds on your name, or if you are buying through a company, on your company name.

 - What if we want to have renovations carried out on our property?